Founders Day Parade – Saturday, Dec.6 at 10 A.M.:

 Special entries this year include: Seed & Feed Marching Abominable Band, Atholl Highlanders Pipes and Drums of Stone Mountain, knights and maidens from Medieval Times, the Oscar Mayer Wienermobile and more.

 The parade route travels west on State Bridge at West Morton and ends at Kimball Bridge Road at Ocee Elementary School.

 Groups wishing to participate should apply by Nov.
 13 at City Hall or online [PDF].
 All floats should incorporate this year's theme: "Holidays on the Creek."
 There will be three categories of judging: neighborhoods, schools and business.

-"Toys for Tots" drop-off also available at the Tree Lighting.
+"Toys for Tots" drop-off & Card Signing also available at the Tree Lighting.

-Cards for Our Military Personnel: Sign the giant holiday cards designed by JC 5th graders for our military personnel.
-The cards will be available for signing at the tree lighting ceremony and in the 4th floor lobby of City Hall through Dec.
+Sign the giant holiday cards designed by JC 5th graders for military personnel at our three Georgia veterans hospitals.
+The cards will be available for signing at the tree lighting and City Hall through Dec.
 12th.
-Details.

 "Toys for Tots" – Nov.
 17-Dec.
 19, 8:30 A.M.-5 P.M.

 City Hall (4th floor), Park Place, fire stations

 "Bring the joy of Christmas to America's needy children."
 To participate, simply bring a new, unwrapped toy or game and put it in the box at City Hall, Park Place, or one of the fire stations from Nov.
 17 through Dec.
 19.